AhmadAlkaseb/Bajls/report/report.md

 non-technical stakeholders, verifies that rules are complete before implementation, and reduces redesign risk later in the project.

+<div style="page-break-before: always;"></div>

 ### Logical Model

 The logical model translates the conceptual design into a normalized relational structure.
-At this level, entities are expressed as tables, relationships are expressed using primary and foreign keys, and business rules are transformed into enforceable structural constraints.
-The logical model remains DBMS-independent in principle, but it is precise enough to be implemented consistently.
+At this level business rules are transformed into enforceable structural constraints with attributes.

 ### Logical Diagram